AcezukyRockon/OP_nhom1demo/README.md

 Add apm to your PATH: https://stackoverflow.com/questions/38138900/complete-guide-for-installing-apm-on-windows

-Supported snippet languages: HTML, CSS, JAVASCRIPT
+Supported snippet languages: HTML, CSS, Javascript

 How to use "snippet":
-1. go to test file
+1. Go to test.js file
-2. type one of following snippet on test file, then select the word
-3. open command palette, search for "Op Nhom1demo: Expand" and run the command
+2.1 type one of following snippet on test file, then select the word, open command palette, press "Ctrl+Tab" 2.2 Press "~" to open the modal panel and click to the snippet panel to insert snippet in current cursor position 2.3 Go to Packages > op-nhom1demo > using the options same as step 2.1 and 2.2
-4. magic appears!
+3. Snippet appears!

 Edit and run instruction:
 1. It's recommended to uninstall this package first before making any edit.